-E-mail marketing was, is, and will be an effective method of improving the performance of your business.
+Email marketing was, is, and will be an effective method of improving the performance of your business.
 Are you using email marketing for book promotion?

-In case you haven’t yet approached e-mail marketing because you are unsure how to approach it, we’re presenting 6 effective e-mail marketing strategies that you can leverage as a self-published author.
-Let’s dive in.
+In case you haven’t yet approached email marketing because you are unsure how to approach it, here are six effective email marketing strategies that you can leverage as a self-published author.

 1. Offer Incentives

-Perceive your e-mail list like an investment.
-You pay time, money, and effort to create a database of loyal customers and followers that are always available to reach.
-Yet, in order to acquire these subscribers, your business, a.k.a. your personal branding must give your potential subscribers enough reasons to sign-up.
+You pay time, money, and effort to create a database of loyal customers and followers who are always available to receive emails from you.

 2. Build Authority Through Value